-Included in accounts payable and accrued liabilities as of October 31, 2019 is \$4,296 (2018 - \$11,006) is amounts due to related parties for fees and expense reimbursements.
+Included in accounts payable and accrued liabilities as of October 31, 2020 is \$89,200 (2019 - \$4,296) is amounts due to related parties for fees and expense reimbursements.

-Pursuant to the terms of employment agreements entered with two new officers, the Company:

-- issued a total of 66,666 common shares on July 20, 2018 as a signing bonus having a deemed value of \$20,000.
-The common shares issued are subject to a transfer restriction prohibiting transfer thereto at any time prior to July 1, 2021 (note 9(a)); - granted a total of 100,000 incentive stock options on August 22, 2018, which vest in four equal quarterly installments following the grant date an exercise price of \$0.29 per share (note 9(b)); - granted a total of 100,000 incentive stock options on September 5, 2019, which vest in four equal quarterly installments following the grant date an exercise price of \$0.27 per share.
+Pursuant to the terms of employment agreements, the Company granted a total of 100,000 incentive stock options on September 5, 2019, which vest in four equal quarterly installments following the grant date an exercise price of \$0.27 per share.
 Any shares acquired upon the exercise of the options are subject to a hold period expiring four months and one day following the date of grant (note 9(b)).